codersbliss/JOB_FINDING_APPLICATION/README.md

 ## Overview

 The Job Finding Application is a robust platform designed to assist job seekers in finding employment opportunities and help employers post job openings.
-The application features a user-friendly interface for job searches, applications, and job postings.
+The application features a user-friendly interface for  applications, and job postings.

 ## Features